 Morning Calm: Bringing Your Anxiety to Jesus

-A gentle morning prayer guide for when anxiety feels heavy.
-You'll bring your worries to Jesus, remember His faithfulness, and ask Him to steady your heart as this day unfolds.
+A gentle prayer guide for early morning when anxiety feels heavy.
+You'll bring your worries to Jesus and ask Him to replace fear with His peace, step by step.

 5–12 min